The Ultimate List of CRM Statistics for 2023

-Through a CRM, customer service agents should get reminders if a customer hasn’t been contacted in a while.
+Customer service agents should get reminders through a CRM if a customer hasn’t been contacted.

-This prevents a company from losing potential customers, and it also helps with conversion rates because the agents contact these leads at the most convenient time for them.
+This prevents a company from losing potential customers and helps with conversion rates because the agents contact these leads at the most convenient time for them.

-For example, you could get alerts whenever a significant event is about to happen to one of your contacts, such as when their accounts are about to expire.
+For example, you could get alerts whenever a significant event happens to one of your contacts, such as when their accounts are about to expire.